 This study is based on the confluence of at least three unique patterns found in the Word of God.
 Several years ago Dr. J. R. Church discovered what he calls a “Torah Pattern” derived from the first five books of the Bible.
 The pattern is based upon the themes of these five books and is repeated throughout the Torah, (Genesis, Exodus, Leviticus, Numbers and Deuteronomy) and the rest of the entire Bible.
-For more information on the Torah Pattern please see http://www.luke810.com/tr1.htm .
+For more information on the Torah Pattern please click HERE

 The last book in this group of nine books addressed to Gentiles is Philemon, the story of a Gentile slave being sent home by Paul.
 We will discuss more about this charming little book later.
 The next book, the first of the third group addressed to Jews, is Hebrews and deals with very specific Jewish subjects.

 Along with the three unique patterns just described, the last component of this study is the wonderful Book of Isaiah.
 This book with its sixty-six chapters is a model of the entire Bible and its sixty-six books.
-For further information on this parallel design please see http://www.luke810.com/bo1.htm Scholars divide Isaiah into two parts; the Book of Judgement (chapters 1 to 39) and the Book of Comfort (chapters 40 to 66).
+Please click HERE for further information on this parallel design.
+Scholars divide Isaiah into two parts; the Book of Judgment (chapters 1 to 39) and the Book of Comfort (chapters 40 to 66).
 So different are these two parts that some like to think that they were written by two different Isaiahs.
 Of course, the Word clarifies that in John 12:38-40, where John quotes from both parts of Isaiah and attributes them to the one prophet.

 The chapters of Isaiah also contain the Torah Pattern of (1) the Beginning and the Sin of Man, (2) Redemption and Deliverance, (3) Sanctification, or setting apart, (4) Focus on Sin and the Wilderness, and (5) Summation and the Kingdom.
 Finding these patterns is part of the fascination of studying the Word.
 It is like solving a puzzle.